 Daz had, like most people, forgotten how absurdly hard it was to learn how to walk.
 He was almost crawling on all fours, trying his best to accustom himself with his new limbs.
 A few people saw him and they either looked worried or like they were trying to not laugh.

-He struggled and fought to refind his balance, and after crawling for about fifty metres, Daz finally managed to get on his feet again, his very wobbly and unstable feet.
+He struggled and fought to refind his balance, and after crawling for about fifty meters, Daz finally managed to get on his feet again, his very wobbly and unstable feet.
 Just as Daz was about to enter the inner keep, a young man stopped him.

 Daz searched his memory and remembered that this boy who looked to be the same age as him was called Carl.
 Dark cornrows adorned his head, his black skin was sweating a little bit from the sun and he was wearing a simple tracksuit.
 "Em, hey, Lord.
 I just uh, wanted to say thank you for everything you've done for us...
 I know you come across as a bit of a dick, but really, thank you."